 Last Edit: Sept 12, 2008 11:36:45 GMT -5 by grahamew

-On the Bienecke site, the photo I've labelled Quick Shot (on page one of the thread) above, is said to be Red Blanket, a Sioux chief of some note.
+On the Bienecke site, the photo I've labelled Quick Shot (originally on page one of the thread, but since removed), is said to be Red Blanket, a Sioux chief of some note.
 "He is considered among the tribes to be quite a politician."